832 public schools delay opening due to Carina

 “My instruction is to coordinate with the LGUs for traffic management and what assistance the LTO could provide to ensure the safety of the students, teachers and school personnel, and all road users,” he added.

-Mendoza also directed LTO personnel to check on the roadworthiness of motor vehicles being used for school services in coordination with the Land Transportation Franchising and Regulatory Board.
+Mendoza also directed LTO personnel to check the motor vehicles used for school services in coordination with the Land Transportation Franchising and Regulatory Board for roadworthiness.

 Your subscription could not be saved.
 Please try again.